TheKola/Crypto-Telegram-Updates/README.md

 Get your Binance Api keys at https://www.binance.com/en/my/settings/api-management

-"telegram_keys.py" provide the required telegram token key and chat id Create your own telegram bot using The Botfather, https://core.telegram.org/bots
+"telegram_keys.py" provide the required telegram token key and chat id Create your own telegram bot using The Botfather,

+  On Telegram, search @ BotFather, send him a "/start" message.
+  Send another "/newbot" message, then follow the instructions to setup a name and a username.
+  For more details visit https://core.telegram.org/bots

 "modules.py" contains all the modules used in the program